7 Exercises to Do Everyday – Introduction

 Muscles worked: Hamstrings, glutes, erector spinae, core.

-This exercise is also excellent for your balance.
+This exercise also enhances your balance.

 How to do it:

-- Try not to round your lower back.
+- Avoid rounding your lower back.

 - Stand back up and repeat.

-- Do the same number of reps on both legs.
+- Complete the same number of reps on both legs.

 Alternatives and variations: